 What do you want the visitor to think or do while there?
 Each page can serve several functions, but only one of those functions should be the primary purpose of the page.

-Observe the scroll depth data for that page in light of the goal.
+Observe the scroll map data for that page in light of the goal.

 Do you see any correlation between how far visitors scroll down that page and the accomplishment of that goal?